 The alternative: low-stimulating kids’ shows

-Some parents may opt for a complete TV detox.
+Some of my friends opt for a complete TV detox, or replacing it with non-screen alternatives like kids’ audio players that play podcasts and audiobooks.
 But going cold turkey on something isn’t always easy, even for us adults.
-Hence, there are parents who choose to go with a ‘gentler’ detox method – by switching their kids’ screentime content to low- or non-stimulating shows.
+Hence, there are parents, like me, who choose to go with a ‘gentler’ detox method – by switching the kids’ screentime content to low- or non-stimulating shows.

 Unlike its counterpart, low-stimulating kids shows tend to have muted colours, with soft sound effects and calming background music.
-Scenes don’t change as fast (some parents noticed that certain overstimulating shows change scenes every six seconds and some even faster), there are fewer flashing colours, and characters speak in natural tones.
+Scenes don’t change as fast (my husband noticed that certain overstimulating shows change scenes every six seconds and some even faster), there are fewer flashing colours, and characters speak in natural tones.

-If you’re thinking of switching your child’s screen entertainment to something low-stimulating, we’ve got some recommendations right here (and you might even recognise some of them from your childhood!).
+If you’re thinking of switching your child’s screen entertainment to something low-stimulating, here’s a list of recommendations that are vetted by the HoneyKids team, and received the stamp of approval from our toddlers and preschoolers.
+You might even recognise some of them from your childhood!

 All the best low-stimulating kids’ shows